ChainsAutomation/chains/README.md

 ##What are events, actions and rules?

-While nodes, devices and services deal with the software controlling hardware sensors and such; events, actions and rules are what makes it possible for the former to connect and cooperate.
+While nodes, services and devices deal with the software controlling hardware sensors and such; events, actions and rules are what makes it possible for the former to connect and cooperate.

 ###Event
-A `device` will often report changes or things that happen to the system.
+A `devices` will often report changes or things that happen to the system.
 This is called an `event`.
 A remote control device would send an event when a button is pressed, a temperature sensor device would send an event containing the current temperature and so on.

 ###Action
 Some devices are able to do things as well as report `events` these are called actions.
-A receiver device could have actions like PowerOn, ChangeSource and Mute, while a light control device could have actions like LightOn, LightOff and AllOff.
+A receiver device could have actions like PowerOn, ChangeSource and Mute, while a light switch device could have actions like LightOn, LightOff and AllOff.

 ###Rule
 A `rule` is a description of what should happen as a response to an `event` in the system.
 These rules can be `chain`ed together to create more advanced logic.